 Attention to detail and good nutrition key to calf rearing success

-Calves at a Warwickshire dairy farm are achieving their potential thanks to good nutrition and exceptional rearing
+Calves at a Warwickshire dairy farm are achieving their potential thanks to good nutrition and exceptional rearing protocols.

 Peter Royle and his sons, Mark and James, operate an all-year round calving system with 330 Holstein cows.
 Cows are milked either through a robot or through a conventional parlour, averaging 11,200 litres/year with milk supplied to Tesco via Arla.